grip-on-software/data-gathering/README.md

   supported by the platform.
 Due to the additional compilation time required for some source packages, running both the `pip` and `setup.py` commands may therefore be faster than only `setup.py`
-- If you want to gather Topdesk data: run `pip install [--user] regex` (which is not installed by default because it requires long compilation on Linux hosts).
-- For the webservice daemons: run `pip install -r requirements-daemon.txt`, which also ensures that the normal dependencies are installed.

 ## Overview